-Like many people, I am a big fan of Terminator 1 & 2.
-I have seen most of Rise of the Machines, and Terminator: Salvation barely felt like a Terminator movie at all.
+I'm a big fan of Terminator 1 & 2.
+I have seen most of the third one, Rise of the Machines, but Terminator: Salvation barely felt like a Terminator movie at all.

 Even if you ignore the plot inconveniences of writing a new movie about an antagonist that has been destroyed several times over (Skynet), it has become more and more difficult to create a fresh angle on the Terminator dynamic.

-The lameness of T3 and Salvation made it easy to stay away from Genisys, but I noticed that people were talking about it.
+The lameness of T3 and Salvation made it easy to ignore Genisys when it came to theaters, but I noticed that people were talking about it.
 There are plenty of lame movies with zero buzz, but something about Genisys grabbed the imagination of Terminator fans who saw it.
 Most of the buzz was bad:

 - "They've thrown away the whole Terminator canon";

 - "You won't like what they've done to your Terminator".

 So the last two-thirds was mostly battle-escape, battle-escape, battle-escape, but with little innovation on the battles Cameron invented with much more flair 25 and 30 years ago.